LibreBooking/app/plugins/Authentication/Saml/SamlReadme.txt

    Copy Saml.config.dist.php to Saml.config.php and change the settings to in Saml.config.php to reflect your SimpleSAMLphp environment

-2) In the Booked Scheduler ROOT_DIRECTORY/config/config.php file, set $conf['settings']['plugins']['Authentication'] = 'Saml'.
+2) In the LibreBooking ROOT_DIRECTORY/config/config.php file,
+  set $conf['settings']['plugins']['Authentication'] = 'Saml'.
   Note: make sure that you do not enable self-registration.
         Authentication is only through SAML Single Sign On.